Diam's: Success (2003–2009)

 She signed on the Hostile label after long negotiations.
 The tracks were reworked and finally integrated into her second album, Brut de femme.
 Brut de femme quickly went gold and the single DJ was certified platinum.
 Diam's won a Victoire de la Musique for the best rap album of the year 2004.

 She took a stand against Marine Le Pen and her National Rally party (formerly the National Front), especially in the song "Marine", which was released on her DVD Ma Vie/Mon Live in 2004.
-She also stands against Nicolas Sarkozy, whom she called a demagogue and a fascist in La Boulette and Ma France à moi.
+She also stands against Nicolas Sarkozy, whom she called a demagogue and fascist in La Boulette and Ma France à moi.

 In 2005, she cemented her importance as a songwriter with "Ma philosophie"—a huge number one hit for Pop Idol star Amel Bent.

 In 2006 she returned with the album Dans ma bulle, debuting at number one on the French album chart selling 50,000 copies in its first week.
 Diam's first single from Dans Ma Bulle, La Boulette gained immense popularity and airtime.
 It stayed at number one on the French music charts for 6 consecutive weeks.
 Her second single Jeune Demoiselle debuted at No. 4.
 Ma France à moi and Confessions nocturnes with Vitaa also proved to popular.
 Dans Ma Bulle went on to be the biggest-selling French album in France in 2006.

-Diam's won three awards at the NRJ Music Award in 2007 (Francophone female artist of the year, Francophone album for Dans ma bulle and Francophone song for La boulette).
+Diam's won three awards at the NRJ Music Awards in 2007 (Francophone female artist of the year, Francophone album for Dans ma bulle and Francophone song for La boulette).
 Le Figaro newspaper estimated that Diam's achieved revenues of 2.66 million euros for her album.

-After a year away from the media, Diamis returns in 2009 with her fourth and final album, SOS, which ranked first in album sales in France when it was released on 16 November 2009, achieving sales of more than 300,000 copies in France.
+After a year away from the media, Diam's returns in 2009 with her fourth and final album, SOS, which ranked first in album sales in France when it was released on 16 November 2009, achieving sales of more than 300,000 copies in France.
 The first single Enfants du désert from her new album, whose video takes a scene from the film Forrest Gump where the hero runs across the United States.
 The disc marks the metamorphosis of the artist.